tweag/sparkle/spark/posts/hello-sparkle.md

 computing engines is increasingly becoming a crowded space.
 We started by asking a simple question: if I'm a data scientist seeking to train a model with state-of-the-art machine learning techniques, what is my best option to get the job done?
+How can I do that without giving up Haskell's strong static guarantees and concise syntax?

-Spark is a popular piece of the puzzle that leverages the huge Hadoop ecosystem for storage and cluster resource management to make it easy to write robust and scalable distributed applications as the composition of basic but familiar combinators to us FP aficionados: (distributed!) `map`, `filter`, `zip`, `reduce`, `concat` and many of their friends.
+Spark is a popular piece of the puzzle that leverages the huge Hadoop ecosystem for storage and cluster resource management to make it easy to write robust and scalable distributed applications as the composition of basic but familiar combinators to us FP aficionados:
+(distributed!) `map`, `filter`, `zip`, `reduce`, `concat` and many of their friends.
 These patterns generalize the suprisingly effective MapReduce framework of old.
 And on top of those, Sparks builds an impressively large set of general machine learning techniques as a library.

 Today, Spark is already available to write scalable Scala, Java, R or Python applications.
 Haskell is a great language for writing clearly